 Leeds City College

-Ambience: Leeds City College is the third largest further education college in the UK.
-Leeds City College is diverse, friendly, and busy.
+Ambience: Leeds City College is the third largest further education college in the UK - diverse, friendly and busy.
 The college supports the promotion of equal opportunities and is committed to ensuring that all students achieve their potential.
-The college makes all reasonable adjustments to ensure all students, including those with disabilities and learning difficulties, are treated fairly and get the most out of college life.
-Student safeguarding at Leeds City College was graded outstanding in the recent 2012 Ofsted report; the College has Matrix-award winning advice and guidance staff on hand to help with any extra support you may need.
+It makes all reasonable adjustments to ensure all students, including those with disabilities and learning difficulties, are treated fairly and get the most out of college life.

 Vital statistics: Leeds City College now has more than 50,000 learners studying the massive range of courses on offer, including 27 higher education qualifications such as foundation degrees and BA top-up degrees.
 HE courses are validated by Leeds Metropolitan University, University of Bradford, University of Huddersfield, University of Teesside, and Edexcel.